-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-U Typ 113 from Leica.
+Both the M50 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The M50 was replaced by the Canon M50 Mark II, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon M50 better than the Leica X-U Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS M50:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.